 Notification about Group calls limit in Slack

-Chanty team is testing video calls in Google Chat.
+Chanty team is testing video calls in Google Meet.

-In Slack, there’s a fun feature unavailable in Hangouts Meet.
-You can react with emojis to what your colleague said.
+However, in Slack, there’s a fun feature: you can react with emojis to what your colleague said — a feature that Google Meet lacks.

 Wrapping up